What is 1.07604 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 107604 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 107604 are: 1 2 3 4 6 7 9 12 14 18 21 28 36 42 49 61 63 84 98 122 126 147 183 196 244 252 294 366 427 441 549 588 732 854 882 1098 1281 1708 1764 2196 2562 2989 3843 5124 5978 7686 8967 11956 15372 17934 26901 35868 53802 107604